Kyle-912/VReference/Sprint2.md

       name(string): Name of the headset
       price(int): How much the headset costs
-      wireless(boolean): If the headset is wireless or not description(string): Description of the headset
+      wireless(boolean): If the headset is wireless or not rating(int): 1 to 5 star rating of headset description(string): Description of the headset
       status(boolean): Is the headset available